Qala-Dev/course-materials/course/week-1.md

 | BIP0032                                                            | https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki                                   |
 | Bitstein - Setting up a bitcoin lightning network test environment | https://medium.com/@bitstein/setting-up-a-bitcoin-lightning-network-test-environment-ab967167594a|

-#### Exercises
+### Exercises

-1. Run through the TABconf wallet demo video found in the link above, following along with the demonstration.
+1. Read the Mastering Lightning book appendix on bitcoin transactions.
+    * The username and password to access the book is:
+        username: qala
+        password: lightning
 2. Read about Hierarchical Deterministic Wallets in BIP0032.
    1. You do not need to read/understand the child key derivation functions.
    2. You should conclude with a strong understanding of how parent and child keys are derived from each other, and from a master seed .
+3. Run through the TABconf wallet demo video found in the link above, following along with the demonstration.
-3. Set up a manual bitcoin and lightning developer environment on regtest by following the guide from Bitstein: [Setting up a Bitcoin/Lightning test environment](https://medium.com/@bitstein/setting-up-a-bitcoin-lightning-network-test-environment-ab967167594a)
+4. Set up a manual bitcoin and lightning developer environment on regtest by following the guide from Bitstein: [Setting up a Bitcoin/Lightning test environment](https://medium.com/@bitstein/setting-up-a-bitcoin-lightning-network-test-environment-ab967167594a)
    1. Note, this environment should be using Bitcoin Core and LND which have been build from source by yourself.
-4. If you finish all of the above, you can continue your progression by following the "TABConf wallet expansion" on [Thursday](week-1.md#thursday)
+5. If you finish all of the above, you can continue your progression by following the "TABConf wallet expansion" on [Thursday](week-1.md#thursday)

+## Thursday

-### Thursday
+### Exercises

-1. TABConf wallet expansion
-   * Add functionality to the wallet:
+1. TABConf wallet expansion.
+Add some or all of the following functionality to the wallet:
-     1. one or more different recieve address types, e.g. P2PK, P2PKH, P2SH, P2WPKH, P2WSH
+    1. one or more different receive address types, e.g. P2PK, P2PKH, P2SH, P2WPKH, P2WSH, for the user to choose from
-     2. Add a watch-only wallet mode
+    2. Add a "watch-only wallet" mode
-        * i.e. ability to import an xPub
     3. Add full backup and restore functionality
-        * i.e. ability to import and export seed (and optionally xPub, yPub, zPub)
     4. Improve UI/UX for a user who has many different sub-wallets derived from their seed
     5. Add ability to perform coin selection when sending payments
 2. Bonus: Setup Bitcoin Core to use signet.
-Manually construct a uni-directional payment channel opening transaction with an instructor and produce (off-chain) update transactions for 3 purchases, and send us the transactions in hex format.
+Manually construct a transaction that could represent a 'uni-directional payment channel opening transaction' with an instructor, and produce (off-chain) update transactions for 3 purchases in hex format and send them to us.

+## Friday

+### Exercises

+* Run Bitcoin Core, which has been built from source, in Signet mode
+* Run all Bitcoin Core unit tests
+* Choose area of the codebase you're interested in, pick a functional test that covers it, and then run that test
+* Follow through the Bitcoin Core v23.0 [Release Candidate Testing Guide](https://github.com/bitcoin-core/bitcoin-devwiki/wiki/23.0-Release-Candidate-Testing-Guide), report any bugs or issue that you find to the Bitcoin Core GitHub issue tracker.
+    * You might find answers to questions you have in the meeting logs for a bitcoin-core-pre-review (club) meeting held on the guide: [meeting log](https://bitcoincore.reviews/v23-rc-testing).
+* Send a regular P2WPKH tx to an instructor on signet.
+* Run the [Miner simulation](https://chaincode.gitbook.io/seminars/bitcoin-protocol-development/mining-network-prop#optional-practical-exercise) optional exercise.
+* Connect to the Bitcoin Network using [tinybitcoinpeer](https://github.com/willcl-ark/tinybitcoinpeer).
+    * Extend the functionality of tinybitcoinpeer to do something interesting!
+* BONUS: Modify bitcoind User Agent string in the source code and recompile
+* OPTION: Interact with a Signet instance of [LightningK0ala/satoshis.place](https://github.com/LightningK0ala/satoshis.place)